Formerly the Aboriginal Cultural Heritage Program.

 This program supports Indigenous projects that involve the safeguarding of traditions and culture, including language; traditional knowledge and skills; storytelling, music, games and other pastimes; knowledge of the landscape; customs, cultural practices and beliefs; food customs; and living off the land.

-Established Aboriginal organizations with a cultural focus are eligible to apply.
-Professionals (Aboriginal artisans, cultural workers and educators) can apply for professional skills development if they have a demonstrated background in culture and have community support.
+Established Indigenous organizations with a cultural focus are eligible to apply.
+Professionals (Indigenous artisans, cultural workers and educators) can apply for professional skills development if they have a demonstrated background in culture and have community support.

-An Aboriginal Cultural Heritage Advisory Committee, including representatives from Aboriginal organizations, reviews proposals and makes recommendations to the Department on project funding.
+An Indigenous Cultural Heritage Advisory Committee, including representatives from Indigenous organizations, reviews proposals and makes recommendations to the Department on project funding.

 There is one deadline annually: May 20

 The maximum project funding available is $15,000.
 For projects that involve recognizing and celebrating traditional culture in events of short-term duration, the maximum funding is $1,000.
 While projects can be funded up to 100% of eligible costs, applicants are strongly encouraged to show other contributions, either financial or in-kind.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free